sivasb1019/Cpp-Tutorials/DSA/README.md

-# When to use which Data Structures?

 In C++, the Standard Template Library (STL) provides a rich set of generic classes and functions for managing collections of data, performing algorithms, and handling iterators.
 The STL is designed to offer efficient and reusable components for handling different data structures and algorithms.
 When choosing which STL library to use, it depends on your specific needs in terms of performance, memory, and functionality.
 Here's a guide to help you decide which STL containers and algorithms to use in different situations:

 ### 1. **Sequence Containers**:
    Sequence containers are used to store collections of elements, where the order of elements matters.

    - **`std::vector`**:
      - **Use when**: You need a dynamic array with fast random access (constant time) and efficient memory usage.
-Itâ€™s efficient when you need to frequently append elements at the end.
+It’s efficient when you need to frequently append elements at the end.
      - **When to avoid**: When you need to insert or delete elements at the front or in the middle of the collection frequently, as these operations are costly (O(n)).

    - **`std::deque`**: